 Lake St. Catherine is a beautiful 852-acre lake located in the towns of Wells and Poultney, Vermont.
 This five-mile lake system consists of the northern Lily Pond, the central main lake, and the southern Little Lake, with channels connecting all parts.
 Wells is a quaint old village with a general store and two churches.
-Poultney offers shopping and is the home of Green Mountain College.
+Poultney offers shopping and until recently was the home of lovely Green Mountain College which closed in 2018.
 The nearby town of Granville, New York, provides shopping as well.

 The lake supports excellent fishing for bass, trout, northern pike, catfish, and panfish.
 Several rental cottages are available along the western shore of the lake.